 Cesarean section rates are high!
 The effects of medication, IV fluids and pain can make breastfeeding a challenge.
-Many mothers breastfeed after a c-section, but if you can avoid one, it will be worthwhile.
-If you have already had one c-section, you are not forced to have another one.
-Read my personal story about how I went from c-section and struggling to breastfeed, with my first child, to Vbac and breastfeeding for two years with my second.
+Many mothers breastfeed after a C-section, but if you can avoid one, it will be worthwhile.
+If you have already had one C-section, you are not forced to have another one.
+Read my personal story about how I went from C-section and struggling to breastfeed, with my first child, to VBACK and breastfeeding for two years with my second.

 If possible, its best to NOT schedule a C-section, but to let labor begin.
 Even if you only get to experience a short few moments of labor, it can have an impact on your body's hormonal setup.
-Your body gets ready to breastfeed your baby when labor begins and your baby is given time to get ready to leave the womb.
+Your body gets prepared to breastfeed your baby when labor begins, and your baby is given time to get ready to leave the womb.

 How can a C-section Impact Breastfeeding?

-Mothers might feel that they have failed at giving birth and then feel
+Mothers might think that they have failed at giving birth and then feel

 breastfeeding can help to keep those

-There are ways of placing a baby in order to avoid him/her lying on your stomach or cut.
-The best c section breastfeeding position is the lying down position, or the football hold, which will keep your baby on your side and away from your tummy.
+There are ways of placing a baby to avoid him/her lying on your stomach or cut.
+The best C-section breastfeeding position is the lying down position, or the football hold, which will keep your baby on your side and away from your tummy.

 Why Breastfeed as soon as possible?